Jessica Amber

 2. Open the Layers panel (If it's not open, go to Window > Layer)

-3. Select the bottom layer that's filled with colour and click the white dot to the left of it to disable it.
-If the layer as a lock symbol on it, you'll need to unlock it first.
+If the layer as a lock symbol on it, you’ll need to unlock it first.
 Do this by clicking the square next to the word Lock, above the list of layers.
-If you've done this right, the background will have a white and light grey grid showing.

 Screenshot of MediBang Paint, with Layers panel showing, and background layer disabled

-Save As Transparent .PNG
+How to Save as Transparent .PNG

 1. Go to File > Save As